Ahed92Wakim/laravel-db-transaction-retry/README.md

 - Request URL, method, authorization header length, and authenticated user ID when the request helper is bound.

 Set `logFileName` to segment logs by feature or workload (e.g., `logFileName: 'database/queues/payments'`).

+## Helper Utilities

+The package exposes dedicated support classes you can reuse in your own instrumentation:

+- `MysqlDeadlocks\RetryHelper\Support\DeadlockLogWriter` writes structured entries using the same format as the retrier.
+- `MysqlDeadlocks\RetryHelper\Support\TraceFormatter` converts debug backtraces into log-friendly arrays.
+- `MysqlDeadlocks\RetryHelper\Support\BindingStringifier` sanitises query bindings before logging.

+For testing scenarios, the retrier looks for a namespaced `MysqlDeadlocks\RetryHelper\sleep()` function before falling back to PHP's global `sleep()`, making it easy to assert backoff intervals without introducing delays.

 ## Testing the Package